 After installing Disk Drill and giving it all the necessary permissions, it was time to launch the application and tell it which storage device we wanted to scan.
-Thanks to Disk Drill's well-organized user interface, choosing the right storage device was a breeze.
+Thanks to Disk Drill's well-organized, modular user interface, choosing the right storage device was a breeze.

 From there, launching the scan process was as simple as clicking the Search for lost data button.
-By default, Disk Drill runs all recovery methods in the optimal order, but you can also manually select a specific method if that's what you want to do.
+Since version 5, Disk Drill automatically uses the best recovery methods to deliver the most comprehensive results on the first try.

 While the scanning process was running, Disk Drill did an excellent job of keeping us informed.
-The application separates found files into five categories (pictures, video, audio, documents, and archives), displaying the number of found files in each category.
+The application separates found files into six categories (pictures, video, audio, documents, archives and other), displaying the number of found files in each category.

 If you're impatient, you can click the "Review found files" button even while Disk Drill is still performing a scan.
 We decided not to do that and let the application finish.
 We were then informed that there was a chance to find even more files by scanning the entire storage device.
 Helpful tips like this one make Disk Drill great even for complete beginners who might otherwise not realize that more data can be recovered.

 Where Disk Drill for Mac truly shines is the management of found files.
 The application can display found files as icons or in a list, and it can preview all file formats that are natively supported by macOS.

 When dealing with a large number of found files (which is almost always the case when scanning larger HDDs and SSDs), you can use Disk Drill's filters to focus on specific file types, file sizes, or file modification dates.

 It also helps that recoverable files are organized into the following three groups: Deleted, Existing, and Reconstructed.
 Disk Drill for Mac displays how likely each file can be successfully recovered, so you always know what to expect.